codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

     return response
 ```

 When a person submits a new book, this is the route that’s called.
 The logic first checks if the author already exists in the database and if so, saves the book with the author’s `author_id`.
-Otherwise it creates a new author and then saves the book.
-As HTMx expects an HTML response, the submit method responds with an HTML table row that updates the list of books on the frontend.
+Otherwise, it creates a new author and then saves the book.
+As HTMx expects an HTML response, the `submit` method responds with an HTML table row that updates the list of books on the frontend.
 The new entry will be for the recently added book.

 Next, let’s add the code for the `/delete` route.
 Copy and paste the code below: